openshift/openshift-origin-design/web-console/future-openshift/contextual-help/contextual-help.md

 * If it is helpful to include a title, then the simple popover component may be used.
 * The content of the popover should be brief and instructive, informing users what information they need to accomplish the task without unnecessary background information.
 * A link to more comprehensive documentation can optionally be included.
 * The popover should not be the only source of data necessary to perform the task.
-In other words, an advanced user should be accomplish the task without needing to look at the popover.
+In other words, an advanced user should be able to accomplish the task without needing to look at the popover.